jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-presigned-url.rst

 Creating a Pre-Signed URL
 -------------------------

-You can create pre-signed URLs for any |S3| operation using the ``getCommand`` method for creating a command object, and then calling the ``createPresignedRequest()`` method with the command.
-When ultimately sending the request, be sure to use the same method and the same headers as the returned request.
+The most common scenario to enable third party browser access to your private |S3| object is to create a pre-signed URL to GET an object.
+You can retrieve the pre-signed URL of the object using the getUri() method of the request.

 **Sample Code**